molpopgen/pecnv/README.md

 find . -perm -111 -type f -maxdepth 1 -exec cp "{}" ~/bin \;

+The above command is executed via the install2home.sh script included with this package

 ##Using the programs to detect CNVs (not TEs, though -- see above for our pipeline to do that).

 The easiest way to use the programs will be to run the master script, _pecnv.pl_, on your data.
 This script requires that the following software be in your user's path: